Chapter 609 — Criminal Code

 Fleeing Peace Officer; Motor Vehicle; Other

 Defines fleeing a peace officer in a motor vehicle in Minnesota.
-'Fleeing' includes speeding up, turning off headlights …
+"Fleeing" includes increasing speed, turning off …

 609.49